bsc-pm/dlb/doc/user_guide/source/intro.rst

 .. _talp:

 ============================================
-Tracking Application Life Performance (TALP)
+Tracking Application Live Performance (TALP)
 ============================================

 TALP is another module included in DLB that allows to measure the parallel efficiency